brollup/brollup/src/constructive/valtype/README.md

 | U48          | Represents values from 0 to 281,474,976,710,655.       | 51 bits |
 | U56          | Represents values from 0 to 72,057,594,037,927,935.    | 59 bits |
 | U64          | Represents values from 0 to 18,446,744,073,709,551,615.| 67 bits |

-This tiered structure ensures efficient use of space while encoding transaction data in `Brollup`.